csarvi/mat4376/project3/README.md

   - `valence`: this is a score between `0.0` and `1.0` measuring the musical positiveness.
 Tracks closer to `1.0` tend to be more joyful.
-    For instance, Nirvana’s soundtracks tend to be more sad, darker than the punk rock band The Offspring;
+    For instance, Nirvana’s soundtracks tend to be more sad, darker than the punk rock band The Offspring.

 ![](./img/nirvana_valence.png)